 The Information Processing Aptitude Test (IPAT) provides IBM the ability to compare applicants globally on a standardized, common measure scale

-The test is structured to test a candidate’s ability to analyse and solve problems – the test does not test technology know how.
+The test is structured to test a candidate’s ability to analyze and solve problems.
+The test does not test technology know how.
 The test has been shown to be a valid predictor of a candidates ability to rapidly learn and process complex information – which is definitely something successful candidates will experience on a day to day basis at IBM.
 In the dynamic technology landscape we live in today, the ability to identify relevant data, determine patterns and draw reasonable conclusions is a critical skill.

 Here are some key instructions for the test:

 What is the test format?

 Two sections – Numeric series and Math reasoning with 18 questions in each section.
 There might be some geographical variation but this is the standard observed.

 Multiple choice format – 5 choices provided per question with only 1 correct answer

 The time provided per question is 2 mins 15 seconds – a timer on the screen will help you keep track of time for each questions

 Yes!
 Not only is it permitted, a calculator is encouraged

 The test does not allow retakes for 1 year and hence it is critical to get it right the first time around.